michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/schedule-menu-packing/sample-menu.md

 ### **Vegetarian**

-We have listed here some possible options from our menu that may work for you.&nbsp;
+We have listed here some possible options from our menu that may work for you.
 Anything marked (\*) may contain meat additives so please check with staff when you get to camp.&nbsp;

 **BREAKFAST&nbsp;**